Ajesh777/ecapi/readme.md

 1. Lets add the all changes to git @termnial ```git add .```
 1. Commit the changes in git, @terminal ```git commit -m "Created CRUD for Reviews of Product"```
-1. Push it to remote git repository, @terminal ```git push```
+1. Push it to remote git repository, @terminal ```git push``` --

-* Done with User, Product, Customer, Review Authenticated, Bcrypted & Handled Exception for API Standards.
+## Completed API for User, Product, Customer, Review Authenticated, Bcrypted & Handled Exception for API Standards.
+Thank you for your coperation & following this series.